 6.2.
-Data-set pre-processing
+Data set pre-processing

-In this data pre-processing section, we start by importing the raw data-set and then proceed to manage it for training the neural network.
-This management includes separating the data-set into a training set and a test set, to evaluate the model's performance on unknown data.
+In this data pre-processing section, we start by importing the raw data set and then proceed to manage it for training the neural network.
+This management includes separating the data set into a training set and a test set, to evaluate the model performance on unknown data.
 Additionally, we apply scaling to the characteristics of the data set to facilitate computation when training the model.
 Scaling is an important step in data preparation, as it prevents certain features from dominating others in the learning process, which can distort the results.
-In our case, we trained our model with a data set comprising 9,600 examples for training and 2,400 examples for testing.
+In our case, we trained our model with a data set comprising 9600 examples for training and 2400 examples for testing.

 6.3.
-Model Proposal
+Model proposal

-To carry out our study, we used several deep learning training models, including Recurrent Neural Networks (RNN) [48]-[49],Artificial Neural Networks (ANN) [50],Deep Neural Networks (DNN) [51],and Convolutional Neural Networks [52].
+To carry out our study, we used several deep learning training models, including recurrent neural networks (RNN) [48, 49], artificial neural networks (ANN) [50], deep neural networks (DNN) [51], and convolutional neural networks [52].
 Each of these models was tested on the data set to determine their respective effectiveness in the prediction task at hand.
-After careful evaluation, we found that the ANN model gave the most accurate and consistent results = 0.96 (Figure 3).
+After careful evaluation, we found that the ANN model gave the most accurate and consistent results = 0.96 (Fig. 3).
 In what follows, we will describe in detail how we trained and evaluated our ANN model to obtain the best possible results.
 In the following, we will discuss model architecture, model training, model evaluation, and model improvement.